Leadership

 Chief, Client Service Section

-Ms Benta Aseto is the Chief, Clients Service Section at the Regional Service Centre netebbe (RSCE).
+Ms. Benta Aseto is the Chief, Clients Service Section at the Regional Service Centre Entebbe (RSCE).
 She joined the RSCE in February 2019 as the Chief of the Client Services Delivery Pillar.
-She is a seasoned customer advocate and expert with experience spanning over 27 years gained from service-oriented organizations.
+She is a seasoned customer advocate and expert with experience spanning over 30 years gained from service-oriented organizations.

 She has served as the Lead Consultant and Chief Executive Officer at Celcos Africa Consult Limited, and on the Board of Directors for the Institute of Customer Experience Kenya (ICX Kenya) and Operations Management Society of Kenya (OMSK).